 P749L48

-aMaxCSIMatricesReportDelay Integer The maximum time (in milliseconds) between the reception of a frame containing a CSI Feedback Request or an HT NDP announcement and the transmission of the first CSI frame containing channel state information measured from the received Sounding Complete frame.
+aMaxCSIMatricesReportDelay Integer The maximum time (in milliseconds) between the reception of a PSDU containing a frame containing a CSI Feedback Request or an HT NDP announcement and the transmission of the first PSDU containing a CSI frame containing channel state information measured from the received Sounding Complete frame.
 See 10.34.2.4.4 (CSI reporting for calibration).

 P749L53